-Learn all about the Element types and how they affect you in Genshin Impact
+Genshin Impact Element guide: All Elements, Elemental Reactions, and Status Effects

 |Burns the affected individuals and causes damage for a certain length of time.

-Ley Line Disorders
+Genshin Impact: Ley Line disorders

 There are some enemies and challenges that emit elemental auras.
-If players get too close, characters on the field will be affected with the following Disorders.
+If players get too close to these enemies or enter these challenges, characters on the field can be affected with the following disorders.

 |Disorder